ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 Hides complete groups, e.g. 'Responsible Role', in detail Content.
 Hiding can be done for all users or only for the viewer mode.

+#### List widget: Hide global corona types

+TO BE REVIEWED:
+In the list widgets for fact sheets, global objects, e.g. documents, can be hidden.

 #### Hide navigation member

 Entire navigation members can be hidden.
 These include e.g. systems